shahpratik02/flashattention-llm-inference-cuda/README.md

-# CS 8803 GPU Project 4: Implementing a self-attention kernel in CUDA
+# FlashAttention LLM Inference with CUDA

 ## Introduction

 Large Language Models (LLMs) are being widely used across numerous applications.
 The key model architecture powering these LLMs is the Transformer, which relies on a fundamental component known as the self-attention operation.

-In this project, we will delve into the mechanics of how the attention operation works.
-The primary goal is to implement a highly optimized CUDA kernel for this operation, specifically targeting the FlashAttention algorithm.
+In this project, I implemented highly optimized CUDA kernels for the attention operation, specifically targeting the FlashAttention algorithm, along with a complete end-to-end LLM inference pipeline.

 ## Self-attention